 • salt and pepper – enhances the flavor of the chicken and vegetables.

-• parsley – a garnish that adds a fresh, vibrant touch.
+• parsley – a garnish that adds a fresh, vibrant touch to this recipe for coq au vin.

 The wine is the star of coq au vin, no question about it.
 A full-bodied wine such as Burgundy or Pinot Noir are the best choices here because they have deep, fruity notes, and a nice balance of acidity and richness.